xiaounb/go_cli_playbook/task/module3.md

 Read the first paragraph in the documentation of [Command goimports](https://godoc.org/golang.org/x/tools/cmd/goimports).
 Notice how `go get` is being used to download and install the `goimports` command.

-Now, open a file named `module3.txt` and write down the complete command to install `goimports`.
+Now, write down the complete command to install `goimports`.

 ### troubleshooting
 You might encounter the error in command line which says "goimports: command not found".